Quantum Computation Theory

 While classical computers process information using bits (0 or 1), quantum computers use qubits that can exist in superposition of 0 and 1 simultaneously, can be entangled with each other, and exhibit interference—properties that give quantum computers their extraordinary potential.

 Check this blog (link) for details of "PC5228 Quantum Information and Computation (2025 fall)" in NUS.
+Also check this link for a short PDF lecture note that Dagomir and I wrote for PC5228 course.

 Check this blog (link) for details of "PC5228 Quantum Information and Computation (2024 fall)" in NUS.
 Also check this blog (link) for an older version.

 An incomplete PDF version of lecture note that I wrote is here: link.
-Also check this link for a short PDF lecture note that Dag and I wrote.

 -